Chiapas: Pre-Columbian Era

 Mayan civilization began in the pre-Classic period as well, but did not come into prominence until the Classic period (300–900 CE).
 Development of this culture was agricultural villages during the pre-Classic period with city building during the Classic as social stratification became more complex.
-The Mayans built cities on the Yucatán Peninsula and west into Guatemala.
-In Chiapas, Mayan sites are concentrated along the state's borders with Tabasco and Guatemala, near Mayan sites in those entities.
+In Chiapas, Mayan sites are mostly concentrated along the state's borders with Tabasco and Guatemala, near Mayan sites in those entities.
 Most of this area belongs to the Lacandon Jungle.
 Mayan civilization in the Lacandon area is marked by rising exploitation of rain forest resources, rigid social stratification, fervent local identity, waging war against neighboring peoples.
 At its height, it had large cities, a writing system, and development of scientific knowledge, such as mathematics and astronomy.

-Cities were centered on large political and ceremonial structures elaborately decorated with murals and inscriptions.
-Among these cities are Palenque, Bonampak, Yaxchilan, Chinkultic, Toniná and Tenón.
-The Mayan civilization had extensive trade networks and large markets trading in goods such as animal skins, indigo, amber, vanilla and quetzal feathers.
-It is not known what ended the civilization but theories range from over population size, natural disasters, disease, and loss of natural resources through over exploitation or climate change.
+It is not known what ended the Mayan civilization but theories range from over population size, natural disasters, disease, and loss of natural resources through over exploitation or climate change.
 Nearly all Mayan cities collapsed around the same time, 900 CE.
 From then until 1500 CE, social organization of the region fragmented into much smaller units and social structure became much less complex.
 There was some influence from the rising powers of central Mexico but two main indigenous groups emerged during this time, the Zoques and the various Mayan descendants.
 The Chiapans, for whom the state is named, migrated into the center of the state during this time and settled around Chiapa de Corzo, the old Mixe–Zoque stronghold.
 There is evidence that the Aztecs appeared in the center of the state around Chiapa de Corza in the 15th century, but were unable to displace the native Chiapa tribe.
 However, they had enough influence so that the name of this area and of the state would come from Nahuatl.